symlex/symlex-docs/docs/framework/routing.md

 `Symlex\Router\Web\TwigRouter` renders regular Web pages via Twig (HTML)

 `Symlex\Router\Web\TwigDefaultRouter` is like TwigRouter but sends all requests to a default controller action (required for client-side routing e.g. with Vue.js)

+Controller actions should not directly return JSON or HTML, but they can return Symfony Request objects e.g. to return binary data or to implement special use cases.

 ## Default Routes ##